s60sc/ESP32-CAM_MJPEG2SD/README.md

 Additional ancilliary functions:
 * Enable Over The Air (OTA) updates - see `ota.cpp`
 * Add temperature sensor - see `ds18b20.cpp`
 * Add analog microphone support - see `avi.cpp`
 * Check internet connection and automatically reconnect if needed on power loss.
 * Added mdns name services on order to visit http://[Host Name] instead of ip address
 * Delete or ftp upload and delete oldest folder when card free space is running out.
+* Automatically ftp upload new recordings on motion detection

+Help info text on each control
+Check if file exists on upload a folder and ignore it.
+Incremental  upload Fixed save / restore camera settings on boot
+Added delete or ftp upload on card full
+Fixed compiling without OneWire library
+Fixed Url encoded requests to handle '._-~'
-Browser functions only tested on Chrome.
+Url encoded requests to handle ssids with spaces Browser functions only tested on Chrome.